Wbwren/Personal-portfolio/README.md

 6. Type 'git clone', and paste the URL you copied before.

 7. Press enter and your local clone will be available.

+## Credits
+### Ackknowledgments
+* [Stackoverflow](https://stackoverflow.com/) as a resouce for learning and troubleshooting.
+* Thank you to Alex Knight, Daria Nepriakhina, Possessed Photography and Jesper Aggergaard on [Unsplash](https://unsplash.com/) for the images.
+* [Kevin Powell's YouTube channel](https://www.youtube.com/user/KepowOb) for css tips and tricks.
+* A special thank you to my mentor Brian Macharia for being so genourous with his time and provding excellent guidence throughout the process.